julianxhokaxhiu/FFNx/docs/how_to_install.md

 #### [Remastered Release](https://store.steampowered.com/app/1026680/FINAL_FANTASY_VIII__REMASTERED/)

-**Warning:** The compatibilty with the Remastered version is currently uncomplete.
-You will most likely encounters crashes in battle and model rendering issues.
+**Warning:** The compatibility with the Remastered version is currently incomplete.
+You will most likely encounter crashes in battle and model rendering issues.

 0. Install the game using Steam
 1. Open the installation directory of the game ( see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682) )